kbmin24/AkariEngine/README.md

 ![Screenshot](wikiscreenshot.png)

 AkariEngine is a nodejs based wiki engine.
-It was started as a toy project when I was 15, but it was then developed for use in [GECWiki](https://gecwiki.kr).
+When I was 15, I started this as a toy project and then developed for use in [GECWiki](https://gecwiki.kr).

 ## Getting Started
 Please refer to [installation page on the wiki](https://github.com/kbmin24/AkariEngine/wiki/Installation).